 It's easy to think we're out in the wilderness here but a glance to the west, with the skyscrapers of Phoenix on the horizon, reminds us we're still in town.

 Going over the top of the loop, it's another quarter mile before the trail then goes through a golf course.
-We thing the scenery is better the other way, so we double back to return the way we came.
+We think the scenery is better the other way, so we double back to return the way we came.

 As we're waiting at the top, Tim sees the group of people with the dogs coming up upon us.